squeevey/LittleOrphanPuzzlePiece/README.md

 -----------
 This is created using Processing 3.0.
 -----------
 I tested the puzzle idea using just a 10x10 grid.
-I got an average of 25 puzzle pieces removed before one was orphaned.
+Average pieces removed before an orphan was created: 25.
+Here is a google doc with a graph: https://docs.google.com/spreadsheets/d/1CHpVmSuay0W67O7w7kf4d3MnI_aXrTP4-2Uq-YDtiPY/edit?usp=sharing

 Method:
 • Create an adjancency list using an array and IntList to emulate the layout of a grid (like a chessboard or puzzle); diagonals do not count, in this case, as connect.

 • Randomly select a piece and find out its neighbors.

 • Go to those neighbors, and remove the piece from their list.

 • Once a neighbor has an empty list - they are orphaned - and the simulation should stop.